Kurt Zouma: Animal abuse

 On 7 February 2022, footage emerged of Zouma kicking, slapping and throwing objects at his cat, filmed at his home by his brother, Yoan Zouma.
-He was condemned by both his club and the RSPCA.
+He was condemned by both his club (West Ham) and the RSPCA.
 Zouma apologised and said that despite his actions, his two pet cats were "fine and healthy".
 West Ham said that they would deal with the matter internally.
 On 8 February, a French animal welfare organisation, the Brigitte Bardot Foundation, announced that they had filed a complaint against Zouma.
 On the same day, Essex Police said they had launched an enquiry into the abuse in conjunction with the RSPCA.
 West Ham manager David Moyes selected Zouma to play in their match against Watford on the same day, despite the controversy.
 BBC Sport presenter Gary Lineker said he was "shocked and appalled that West Ham played Zouma" against Watford; Chris Packham called the decision to play Zouma an "absolute disgrace".

 On 9 February, the RSPCA confirmed that Zouma's two cats were taken away from him and were in RSPCA care.
 Two of West Ham's sponsors, Vitality and Experience Kissimmee, respectively suspended and ended their relationships with the club, while Adidas ended its partnership with Zouma.
 West Ham fined him the maximum amount possible, with the money being donated to animal welfare charities.
 Sky News reported that the fine was understood to be two weeks' wages worth £250,000.
 On 10 February, National League club Dagenham & Redbridge suspended Yoan Zouma for filming the abuse of the cat.

 On 16 March 2022, the RSPCA announced that after a full investigation they had started the process of bringing a prosecution against Kurt and Yoan Zouma under the 2006 Animal Welfare Act.
 Zouma was charged with animal cruelty under the act in April, and was ordered to appear at Barkingside Magistrates Court on 24 May.
 At court, he pleaded guilty to two counts of causing unnecessary suffering to a protected animal, his Bengal cat.
 He was ordered to carry out 180 hours of community service, pay £9,000 in court costs and was banned from keeping cats for five years.
 Yoan, his brother pleaded guilty to one count of aiding, abetting, counseling or procuring him to commit an offence.
 He was ordered to carry out 140 hours of community service.